 Los Angeles: Another Verizon Win

 There's a new star among wireless networks in Los Angeles.
-After AT&T and T-Mobile finished one-two in download speeds in last year's testing, Verizon beat out both carriers to have the best download and upload averages for the City of Angels.
+After AT&T and T-Mobile finished one-two in download speeds in previous tests we've conducted, Verizon beat out both carriers to have the best download and upload averages for the City of Angels.

 Verizon posted an average download speed of 56.7 Mbps, well ahead of second-place T-Mobile's 36.1 Mbps result.
 Verizon topped T-Mobile in average upload speed, too — 17.9 Mbps vs. 14.9 Mbps — when we tested in half a dozen sites around Los Angeles.